Friendly and energetic mix-breed!

 They sometimes resemble stuffed animals with their sweet faces and curly coats, and their friendly temperaments make them popular pets.

-The breed was created in 1989 by a man named Wally Conron.
+The breed was created in Australia in 1989 by a man named Wally Conron.
 He originally crossbred the two dogs to create a service dog for a woman whose husband was allergic to the standard Labrador retrievers that are used as guide dogs.
 Today, they are highly sought after around the world as family pets.

-Owning a Labradoodle: 3 Pros and Cons
+Owning A Labradoodle: 3 Pros And Cons

 |Great family dogs|